 What impact will the pandemic have on our federal tax system?

 The short answer: it is bad.
 But how bad?
-According to early estimates from the Congressional Budget Office (CBO) the federal budget deficit for fiscal year 2020 is projected to be $3.7 trillion.
-That is $0.4 trillion more than what the federal government collected for 2018.
+In fiscal year 2020, the federal government collected $3.4 trillion and spent $6.6 (!) trillion, resulting in a deficit of approximately $3.2 trillion, more than triple (!) the deficit for fiscal year 2018 or 2019.
+The deficit is almost the same as what the federal government collected for 2020 and is 16% of U.S. GDP, which is the largest it’s been since 1945.
+For fiscal year 2021 the deficit so far is $735 billion and that is before the $1.9 trillion Covid relief bill.
 Who will pay for this unprecedented deficit?
 Will it be individuals who already contribute 86 percent to the federal government, or will it be corporations that contribute a mere 6 percent?
 One may wonder why corporate income taxes are so low.
 Let’s explore this further.

 According to a 2019 study conducted by the Institute on Taxation and Economic Policy (ITEP), 60 Fortune 500® companies avoided all federal income tax in 2018 under the new tax law.
 By employing a variety of legal tax breaks, many U.S. multinationals are shifting most of their profits offshore where they pay little or no tax at all.
 The study revealed that companies such as Amazon, Chevron, Delta Airlines, Eli Lilly, General Motors, among others do not pay federal taxes.
 Instead, the effective tax rate for these 60 companies that had profits in excess of $79 billion was minus 5 percent which means they got tax refunds.
 In terms of corporate responsibility, this indicates there is a big elephant in the room especially now with the COVID-19 situation.